-Step 1: While in a Firefox window, select the menu button — which looks like three lines — and select Preferences.
+Step 1: While in a Firefox window, select

 Step 3: You may not want to turn all pop-ups on, especially on more questionable or annoying websites.
 As an alternative, you can choose to click on Exceptions instead.
-This will open a new window where you can input a specific site where pop-ups will be allowed.
-Copy the right address from address bar (head to the home page of the site to help make this apply to the entire website you are on), and paste it into the Exceptions address form, then select Allow.
+This will open a new window where you can input a specific site where pop-up windows will be allowed.
+Copy the right address from address bar (head to the home page of the site to help make this applies to the entire website you are on), and paste it into the Exceptions address form, then select Allow.
 You can add as many websites as you want to your exceptions, and remove them as needed when you are done.